Multiband dispersion and warped vortices of strongly-interacting photons: Results

-We use simulations to explore the three-photon vortex formation, as shown in Fig.~\ref{fig:Chiral}.
-For reference, Fig.~\ref{fig:Chiral}a presents the vortex-antivortex pair in the two-photon wavefunction.
+We have developed a full numerical model to simulate the exact dynamics in a Gaussian-shaped atomic cloud, extending previous two-photon models \cite{Gorshkov2011Sep,Peyronel2012}.
+We explore the formation of three-photon vortices by numerically solving all the 27 propagation equations [Eqs.~(\ref{eq:3_photon_equations})], as shown in Fig.~\ref{fig:Chiral}.
+This provides the complete three-photon wavefunction $\psi(x_1,x_2,x_3)$ with its $3^3=27$ components inside the cloud.
+For reference, Fig.~\ref{fig:Chiral}a displays the vortex-antivortex pair in the two-photon wavefunction.
 A vortex is always accompanied by an antivortex due to the bosonic symmetry, $\psi(x_1,x_2)=\psi(x_2,x_1)$.
-For the three-photon wavefunction $\psi(x_1,x_2,x_3)$, while the $C_{3v}$ bosonic symmetry naturally holds, the single-ahead ($x_1\approx x_2< x_3$) and pair-ahead ($x_3<x_1\approx x_2$) configurations differ significantly.
+For the three-photon wavefunction $\psi(x_1,x_2,x_3)$, although the $C_{3v}$ bosonic symmetry still holds, the single-ahead ($x_1\approx x_2< x_3$) and pair-ahead ($x_3<x_1\approx x_2$) configurations exhibit markedly different behavior.

 At intermediate interaction strengths (Fig.~\ref{fig:Chiral}b), vortices form only in the single-ahead configuration.
 Increasing the interaction enables vortices in both configurations (Fig.~\ref{fig:Chiral}c), though the wavefunction remains asymmetric.
 The phase diagram in Fig.~\ref{fig:Chiral}d maps the parameter regimes for forming single-ahead vortices (gray shading) and all vortices (green shading).
-We quantify the interaction strength and duration using the dimensionless parameters $\lambda\propto{\rm OD}_\mathrm{b}^2$ and $\varphi\propto{\rm OD}$, respectively \cite{DroriScience2023} (see Methods for exact expressions).
+We quantify the interaction strength and duration using the dimensionless parameters $\lambda\propto{\rm OD}_\mathrm{b}^2$ and $\varphi\propto{\rm OD}$, respectively \cite{DroriScience2023} (see Appendix \ref{app_phase_diagram_params} for exact expressions).
 Here, OD is the optical depth of the medium, and ${\rm OD}_\mathrm{b}={\rm OD}\cdot r_{\rm b}/\len$ is the optical depth of the blockade range.
 Similar to the threshold for two-photon vortices \cite{DroriScience2023}, we identify thresholds for both types of three-photon vortices (black and green lines).

+Figures \ref{fig:Chiral}(e,f) illustrate the corresponding three-dimensional vortex structures.
+The first regime (Fig.~\ref{fig:Chiral}e) is characterized by three disconnected vortex tubes, each originating from a single-ahead vortex.
+Their trigonal symmetry, their emergence only when the three photons are inside the medium, and their curved trajectories---all signal the presence of genuine three-body interactions.